Ellen Pompeo: 2011–present: Professional expansion

+Denzel Washington incident

+In 2021, Pompeo told Patrick Dempsey on her podcast Tell Me with Ellen Pompeo that she remembered having an intense fight with actor Denzel Washington.
+Washington directed Pompeo in the 2016 Grey's Anatomy episode "The Sound of Silence".
+During filming, Washington took issue with Pompeo improvising dialogue to which she said "listen motherfucker, this is my show.
+This is my set.
+Who are you telling?
+You barely know where the bathroom is."
+She added that while things calmed down, "[Washington] doesn't know shit about directing TV."
+The story went viral and was heavily publicized with many accusing Pompeo of being disrespectful to Washington.

 Personal life

 Pompeo met Chris Ivery in a Los Angeles grocery store in 2003.
-They began dating after 6 months of friendship and got married in 2007, with the New York City mayor Michael Bloomberg as the legal witness to the ceremony.
-They have two daughters and a son together.
+They began dating after six months of friendship and got married in 2007, with New York City mayor Michael Bloomberg as the legal witness to the ceremony.
+They have two daughters and a son.

-Pompeo heavily criticized media reports suggesting that she suffered from an eating disorder, calling the media irresponsible for promoting such rumors.
-In a 2007 issue of Los Angeles Confidential Magazine, she said that she was worried about the young girls who look up to her: "I don't want them to think I starve myself or don't eat, and that to be like me that's what they have to do."
+Pompeo criticized media reports suggesting that she suffered from an eating disorder, calling the media irresponsible for promoting such rumors.
+In Los Angeles Confidential Magazine in 2007, she said that she was worried about the young girls who look up to her: "I don't want them to think I starve myself or don't eat, and that to be like me that's what they have to do."